-Innovative and adaptive Active Labour Market Policies (ALMPs) have a key role to play in addressing the challenging economic and social conditions following the global Covid crisis, an online conference hosted by the European Training Foundation heard today.
+Innovative and adaptive Active Labour Market Policies (ALMPs) have a key role to play in addressing the challenging economic and social conditions following the global Covid crisis, as featured in an online conference hosted by the European Training Foundation today.

-Countries that fail to address the skills needs exposed by a global shock that could see the loss of 144 million jobs worldwide, and the setting back of gender employment equality targets by decades, will pay a high price, Manuela Prina, Head of the European Training Foundation’s Skills Identification and Development Unit, warned.
+Countries that fail to address the skills needed after the pandemic could see the loss of 144 million jobs worldwide, and the setting back of gender employment equality targets by decades, said the ETF's Manuela Prina, Head of the Skills Identification and Development Unit.

-An ETF survey on new forms of working in EU partner countries found a big increase over the past two years in freelance and remote working, with most young, well-educated men from national capitals involved in ITC, multi-media, arts and design, and translation and writing services.
-There was also a growth in lower skilled flexible working patterns, such as on-location ride hailing, and delivery services.
+An ETF survey on new forms of working in EU partner countries found a big increase over the past two years in freelance and remote working, with most young, well-educated men from national capitals involved in information technology, multi-media, arts and design, and translation and writing services.
+There was also a growth in lower skilled flexible working patterns, such as taxi services, and delivery services.

-Although such novel employment opportunities offered advantages – relatively high pay for skilled white-collar work, and alternatives to migration, they came with “very little social benefits and limited career development,” the ETF’s Iwona Ganko noted.
+Although novel employment opportunities offer advantages – relatively high pay for skilled white-collar work, and alternatives to migration, they come with “very little social benefits and limited career development,” said the ETF’s Iwona Ganko.

-Irena Mandl, Head of Unit at the European Labour Authority, said that labour laws across the EU were generally “not fit for purpose” and out of step with what was actually happening today in the labour market.
+Irene Mandl, Head of Unit at the European Labour Authority, said that labour laws across the EU are out of step with what is actually happening in the labour market.

 “The EU generally has good labour regulation but it is just not clear if this covers platform work,” she said.
 “The typical platform worker is very young and may not have much exposure to labour law or know their rights.
 We could benefit from awareness raising through social media.”

-The important thing was “to incentivise, rather than penalise, platform workers.”
+The important thing is “to incentivise, rather than penalise, platform workers,” she added.

-Examples of good practice could be found in Belgium, for example, where tax advantages have been introduced in order to foster greater transparency in the new sector.
+Examples of good practice are found in Belgium, for example, where tax advantages have been introduced in order to foster greater transparency in the new sector.

-With at least 3 million people in the EU engaged in platform work regulating the sector to ensure good working conditions and social protection was a key challenge for policymakers, Dragos Adascalitei, Research Officer at Eurofound, the EU’s agency for the improvement of living and working conditions, said.
+With at least 3 million people in the EU engaged in platform work regulating the sector to ensure good working conditions and social protection is a key challenge for policymakers, said Dragos Adascalitei, Research Officer at Eurofound, the EU’s agency for the improvement of living and working conditions.

-The EU’s VET policy agency, Cedefop is currently setting up an EU-wide system to “scrape online platforms” to build a database on the type of skills and tasks demanded of platform workers, Cedefop’s Konstantinos Pouliakas added.
+Cedefop, the ETF's sister agency, operating within the EU member states, is currently setting up an EU-wide system to build a database on the type of skills and tasks demanded of platform workers, as highlighted by Cedefop’s Konstantinos Pouliakas.

-Although high income countries were emerging from the pandemic in 2021 in reasonably good economic shape, the situation for middle and low-income nations was poor and young women were bearing the brunt of job losses.
+Although high income countries are emerging from the pandemic in 2021, the situation for middle and low-income nations shows that poor and young women are bearing the brunt of job losses.

-“Women already pre-pandemic had lower levels of social protection access,” Ms Hofmann stressed.
+“Women had already lower levels of social protection access before the pandemic,” Ms Hofmann stressed.
 “We have also witnessed an increase in violence and harassment against women during the pandemic.”

 Gender equality must be integrated into post-pandemic economic recovery policies through “strengthened gender responses in ALMPs”, she said pointing to persistent wage discrimination between men and women across the world, where on average women earn 79% of male earnings in the formal sector and 47% in the informal sector.